matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 ```sh
 yarn hardhat deploy-zksync --script deploy-greeter.ts
 ```
-This script will deploy the `Greeting` contract with the message "Hi there!" to zkSync Era Testnet.
+This script deploys the `Greeting` contract with the message "Hi there!" to zkSync Era Testnet.

 You should see something like this: